 Goshen is a somewhat small village located in the state of New York.
 With a population of 5,397 people and three constituent neighborhoods, Goshen is the 298th largest community in New York.
 Goshen has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 Goshen is a decidedly white-collar village, with fully 86.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Goshen is a village of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Goshen who work in management occupations (16.23%), office and administrative support (14.50%), and sales jobs (11.88%).

 Also of interest is that Goshen has more people living here who work in computers and math than 95% of the places in the US.

 In Goshen, a lot of people use the bus to get to work every day though Goshen is a relatively small village.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-Goshen is a somewhat ethnically-diverse village.
+Goshen is a very ethnically-diverse village.
 The people who call Goshen home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Goshen residents report their race to be White, followed by Black or African-American.
+The greatest number of Goshen residents report their race to be White, followed by Asian.
 Goshen also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.34% of the village’s residents.
+People of Hispanic or Latino origin account for 16.28% of the village’s residents.
 Important ancestries of people in Goshen include Italian, English, German, and Polish.

 The most common language spoken in Goshen is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.